Tigerbeer688/github-trending-1/README.md

 ## All language

+* 【2025-03-18】[yuruotong1 / autoMate](https://github.com/yuruotong1/autoMate) - Like Manus, Computer Use Agent(CUA) and Omniparser, we are computer-using agents.AI-driven local automation assistant that uses natural language to make computers work by themselves
+* 【2025-03-18】[RIP-Comm / sossoldi](https://github.com/RIP-Comm/sossoldi) - "Sossoldi" is a wealth management / personal finance / Net Worth tracking app, made with Flutter.
 * 【2025-03-16】[nvim-lualine / lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) - A blazing fast and easy to configure neovim statusline plugin written in pure lua.
 * 【2025-03-16】[langchain-ai / ollama-deep-researcher](https://github.com/langchain-ai/ollama-deep-researcher) - Fully local web research and report writing assistant
 * 【2025-03-15】[yuaotian / go-cursor-help](https://github.com/yuaotian/go-cursor-help) - 解决Cursor在免费订阅期间出现以下提示的问题: You've reached your trial request limit. / Too many free trial accounts used on this machine.
 Please upgrade to pro.
 We have this limit in place to prevent abuse.
 Please let us know if you believe this is a mistake.